Jasminehh/Customer-Purchase-Behavior-Prediction/README.md

 ### - Total of 0.9 million visits from 2016-08 to 2017-07
 ### - Total of 50 different features
 ### - Main feature categories:
-1) Device feature: browser, operating system, isMobile, etc.
+#### 1) Device feature: browser, operating system, isMobile, etc.
-2) Source feature: channel, medium, referral path, etc
+#### 2) Source feature: channel, medium, referral path, etc
-3) Geography feature: city, country, region, continent, etc
+#### 3) Geography feature: city, country, region, continent, etc
-4) Behavior feature: visits, hits, pageviews, bounces, visitStartTime etc
+#### 4) Behavior feature: visits, hits, pageviews, bounces, visitStartTime etc
-5) Transaction feature: transaction revenue
+#### 5) Transaction feature: transaction revenue

 # Data Preprocessing
-## 1. Data Cleaning
+## Step 1.
+Data Cleaning

 Here is how the missing data summary look like before cleaning.

 ![](figures/before_data_clean.png)

 Around 10% of the data is missing.
-After looking at the features with missing data more closely, most of them use na to represent 0.
+After looking at the features with missing data more closely, most of them use NAN to represent 0.
 The best simplified method is to replace the missing values for those features (bounces, transaction revenue, isTureDirect) with 0.

 Notice there are some unnecessary features in our data set, it is optimal to drop those unnecessary features and keep only the useful ones for our experiment.